 Segmentation is a good way to turn chaos into order.
 Let's segment and prioritize your final selection of keywords so that they are a little easier to manage and implement in your SEO strategy.
 Universal criteria for SEO segmentation are semantics, searcher intent, search volume, and competition.

 Rank Tracker has automatically created semantic groups, or topic buckets for your target terms.
-You can rename them manually, create new ones, merge, regroup, and move as groups to your Target Keywords.
+You can rename your keyword groups manually, create new ones, merge, regroup, and assign to rank tracking to be seen in your Target Keywords.
+Just recently, SEO PowerSuite has updated Rank Tracker's Keyword Grouping tool to give more flexibility to managing keyword groups.
+A novelty is a drag-and-drop functionality to let you quickly move keywords between groups.Download Rank Tracker

-In the example above, Rank Tracker put all the keywords related to 'vegan clothing' into one topic bucket.
-At the top, we can see the aggregate number of searches, the competition level, expected visits for the entire keyword group.
-For example, if we add a page about vegan clothing and it ranks well, then we might get an additional 1.4K visits per month.
-And if we already have a page dedicated to vegan clothing, we can assign the whole group to this page.
+In the example above, Rank Tracker put all the keywords related to 'seo content' into one topic bucket.
+At the top, we can see the aggregate number of searches, the competition level, and expected visits for the entire keyword group.
+For example, if we add a page about planning SEO content and it ranks in the first position, then we might get an additional 214 visits per month.
+And if we already have a page dedicated to SEO content planning, we can assign the whole group to this page.
 This initial semantic segmentation is a real time-saver.

 The idea of an efficient website is that it's visible on the web, targets the desired audience, and satisfies the users' general intent.
 One can distinguish three major types of searcher intent:

-Additionally, many guides distinguish navigational (when a user needs to navigate to a specific page) and branded queries (when the search phrase includes a brand name) as regards to user intent.
+Additionally, many guides distinguish between navigational (when a user needs to navigate to a specific page) and branded queries (when the search phrase includes a brand name) when it comes to user intent.

 There is a way to distinguish between informational, investigational, and transactional queries in terms of vocabulary.
 People construct queries using somewhat fixed patterns for each type.
 All we need to do is to distinguish these patterns in your data.